Trane Technologies (NYSE:TT) Issues FY 2021 Earnings Guidance

 Trane Technologies (NYSE:TT) updated its FY 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $6.050-$6.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.120.
+The company provided earnings per share (EPS) guidance of $6.050-$6.050 for the period, compared to the Thomson Reuters consensus estimate of $6.120.
 The company issued revenue guidance of $14.14 billion-$14.14 billion, compared to the consensus revenue estimate of $13.92 billion.

-Several equities analysts have issued reports on the stock.
-Barclays upped their target price on shares of Trane Technologies from $180.00 to $200.00 and gave the company an overweight rating in a research note on Thursday, May 6th.
-They noted that the move was a valuation call.
-Morgan Stanley upped their price target on shares of Trane Technologies from $187.00 to $205.00 and gave the company an overweight rating in a research report on Thursday, May 6th.
-Argus upped their price target on shares of Trane Technologies from $200.00 to $220.00 and gave the company a buy rating in a research report on Thursday, August 5th.
-JPMorgan Chase & Co. lowered shares of Trane Technologies from a neutral rating to an underweight rating and set a $160.00 price target for the company. in a research report on Monday, August 9th.
-They noted that the move was a valuation call.
-Finally, BMO Capital Markets upped their price target on shares of Trane Technologies from $170.00 to $210.00 and gave the company an outperform rating in a research report on Wednesday, May 12th.
-Two research analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company.
-The stock has a consensus rating of Hold and a consensus target price of $186.15.
+TT has been the topic of several analyst reports.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Trane Technologies from $184.00 to $203.00 and gave the stock a hold rating in a research note on Wednesday, July 14th.
+Morgan Stanley boosted their price objective on shares of Trane Technologies from $187.00 to $205.00 and gave the stock an overweight rating in a research note on Thursday, May 6th.
+Credit Suisse Group boosted their price objective on shares of Trane Technologies from $196.00 to $214.00 and gave the stock an outperform rating in a research note on Thursday, August 5th.
+BMO Capital Markets boosted their target price on shares of Trane Technologies from $170.00 to $210.00 and gave the company an outperform rating in a report on Wednesday, May 12th.
+Finally, Royal Bank of Canada boosted their target price on shares of Trane Technologies from $164.00 to $181.00 and gave the company a sector perform rating in a report on Thursday, May 6th.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company’s stock.
+The company presently has an average rating of Hold and a consensus target price of $186.15.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Friday, September 3rd will be issued a dividend of $0.59 per share.
-This represents a $2.36 dividend on an annualized basis and a yield of 1.23%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Friday, September 3rd will be given a dividend of $0.59 per share.
+This represents a $2.36 dividend on an annualized basis and a dividend yield of 1.18%.
 The ex-dividend date is Thursday, September 2nd.
-Trane Technologies’s dividend payout ratio (DPR) is currently 52.91%.
+Trane Technologies’s dividend payout ratio is currently 52.91%.

-In other news, EVP Raymond D. Pittard sold 4,256 shares of the stock in a transaction that occurred on Wednesday, August 4th.
-The stock was sold at an average price of $200.06, for a total transaction of $851,455.36.
-Following the completion of the transaction, the executive vice president now directly owns 82,954 shares in the company, valued at approximately $16,595,777.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Paul A. Camuti sold 6,849 shares of the stock in a transaction that occurred on Tuesday, July 6th.
-The shares were sold at an average price of $184.28, for a total value of $1,262,133.72.
-Following the transaction, the executive vice president now owns 128,807 shares of the company’s stock, valued at $23,736,553.96.
+In related news, EVP Raymond D. Pittard sold 4,256 shares of the company’s stock in a transaction that occurred on Wednesday, August 4th.
+The shares were sold at an average price of $200.06, for a total transaction of $851,455.36.
+Following the sale, the executive vice president now directly owns 82,954 shares in the company, valued at approximately $16,595,777.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Michael W. Lamach sold 213,420 shares of the stock in a transaction that occurred on Tuesday, July 6th.
+The stock was sold at an average price of $184.00, for a total transaction of $39,269,280.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 224,525 shares of company stock valued at $41,382,869.
+Insiders have sold a total of 224,525 shares of company stock valued at $41,382,869 over the last three months.
 Insiders own 0.74% of the company’s stock.

 About Trane Technologies